sfinnie/eventsourcing-customtypes-sqlite/readme.md

 ### To Do

 1. Retrieve existing aggregates from storage when the app is stopped and re-started
-1. Custom `Bookmark` datatype
+1. Update domain and application classes to use custom `Bookmark` datatype
-1. Custom Transcoder for serialising and de-serialising `Bookmark`s
+1. Create custom Transcoder for serialising and de-serialising `Bookmark`s
 1. Register custom transcoder in the application object at startup